 - An Electrical Safety Zone, which is needed later in the project. - UPRR requested JPB follow their utility approval process.
-Once BBII finishes the catenary plan in this area, it will be submitted to UPRR. - SamTrans Dumbarton parcel. - Segment 4
+BBII has completed catenary design in this area, and reduced the poles in PG&E property from six to three. - SamTrans Dumbarton Parcel.

+Segment 4

-JPB is working with BBII to redesign the poles that impact PG&E and Central Concrete operations, a number of poles were moved onto JPB property reducing the size of both acquisitions.
+- JPB is working with BBII to redesign the poles that impact PG&E and Central Concrete operations; a number of poles were moved onto JPB property reducing the size of both acquisitions. - PG&E has agreed to allow potholing and surveying to advance design.